- Ajaz Shaikh

 If the size is a factor, Gada Shah’s shop is more than a shop.
 It could easily be classified as a medieval shopping mall.
 It’s a huge building, featuring tall walls and high arches.
 The roof at the middle of the building is collapsed and the only structure that remains here is the arch.

-Gada Shah (Beggar King) is often thought to be the Rajput merchant-noble who lived in Mandu and flourished the trade of ivory, saffron and musk.
+Gada Shah (Beggar King) is often thought to be the Rajput merchant-noble who lived in Mandu and flourished in the trade of ivory, saffron and musk.

 Ujali Baodi